estunz/Oxyria_digyna_phenology/README.md

 the SAR-models, and are all loaded through the shapefile (ne_110m_land.shp)

-ChatGPT was used as a tool in development of R code.
+ChatGPT was occasionally used in development of R code.

 *CRU.7z needs to be unzipped before running any lines in "Temperature_2025.R".